-STUDENT CHECK-IN/SIGN OUT
+STUDENT CHECK-IN / SIGN-OUT

-When a student enters school late, a pass must be obtained from the school office before going to the classroom.
-If it is necessary to take a student out of school early for any reason, a parent or designee needs to inform the school and come to the office to sign the student out.
-This is crucial to ensure the safety and security of students.
+A student who arrives at school late must obtain a pass from the school office before going to the classroom.
+If it is necessary to take your child out of school early for any reason, a parent or designee needs to inform the school and come to the office to sign the child out.
+This is crucial to insure the safety and security of your child.